Litehaus

 Prerequisite Knowledge:

-• Comfortable with a Linux command line.
+• Some familiarity with the Linux/Unix command line.

 Overview of Workshop Objectives